dgmarie/dg-firefox-theme/README.md

 	Hide the tab bar when only one tab is open.

-	> **Note:** You should move the new tab button somewhere else for this to work, because by default it is on the tab bar too.
-See [#54](https://github.com/rafaelmardojai/firefox-gnome-theme/issues/54).
+	> **Note:** You should move the new tab button out of the tabbar or it will be hidden when there is only one tab.
+You can rearrange the toolbars doing a right-click on any toolbar and selecting "Customize Toolbar…".

 - **Normal width tabs** `gnomeTheme.normalWidthTabs`